TRT Side Effects: Myths Vs. Facts

-Of course, that doesn’t mean that TRT is side-effect-free.
-A few men report adverse side effects while on testosterone replacement therapy.
-The most common reaction is an increased red blood cell count (more on that below), but other side effects include:
+Of course, that doesn’t mean that there are no side effects of TRT.
+A few men report testosterone replacement therapy side effects.
+The most common trt side effect is an increased red blood cell count (more on that below), but other side effects of trt include:

 - Acne or oily skin

 - Infertility, due to a decreased sperm count

 No one can predict if you’ll experience TRT side effects.
 But knowing the potential reactions to the treatment can help you spot them early if they do happen.
 In some cases, your doctor may need to lower your dose or discontinue the therapy, says urologist Joshua Calvert, M.D.

 TRT Side Effects